My Haas Welcome,

 Warning

-Please fill out EA0426 VR Inspection Report and consult with Haas Service before attempting any geometry adjustments.
+Fill out the latest Inspection Report on HBC and consult with Haas Service before attempting any geometry adjustments.

 WARNING: Breaking the DON'T REMOVE seal on the spindle without contacting Haas Service will VOID the warranty.
 Contact Haas Service before proceeding with process.